HashTucE/MediscreenApp/README.md

 Medical webapp composed by the following microservices :

-1. [Patient](https://github.com/HashTucE/Patient.git) is a rest Api that allows you to create, modify or delete clients from a medical practice stored in a mySQL database.
+1. patient, is a rest Api that allows you to create, modify or delete clients from a medical practice stored in a mySQL database.
-2. [Note](https://github.com/HashTucE/Note.git) is a rest Api that allows you to create, modify or delete notes to keep track of visits in a mongodb database.
+2. note, is a rest Api that allows you to create, modify or delete notes to keep track of visits in a mongodb database.
-3. [Assessment](https://github.com/HashTucE/Assessment.git) is a rest api that communicates with Patient and Note to retrieve data to assess the risk for a patient of contracting type 2 diabetes.
+3. assessment](https://github.com/HashTucE/Assessment.git) is a rest api that communicates with Patient and Note to retrieve data to assess the risk for a patient of contracting type 2 diabetes.
-4. [Front](https://github.com/HashTucE/Front.git) is an interface user developed in html with thymeleaf and bootstrap.
+4. front, is an interface user developed in html with thymeleaf and bootstrap.
-5. [Library](https://github.com/HashTucE/Library.git) groups common objects that will be shared by the repository manager, Nexus.
+5. library, groups common objects that will be shared by the repository manager, Nexus.
-6. Mysql allow to persist data from Patient.
+6. mysql allow to persist data from Patient.
-7. MongoDB allow to persist data from Note.
+7. mongoDB allow to persist data from Note.